Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- The average over/under for Miami's matchups this season is 219.3, 0.8 more points than this game's point total.
+- The average total for Miami's games this season is 219.3 points, 1.2 fewer points than this game's over/under.

-- Miami has not won as an underdog of +260 or more on the moneyline this season in two games with those odds or longer.
+- Miami has not entered a game this season with longer moneyline odds than +475.

-- Sportsbooks have implied with the moneyline set for this matchup that Miami has a 27.8% chance of pulling out a win.
+- Oddsmakers have implied with the moneyline set for this matchup that Miami has a 17.4% chance of pulling out a win.

 Bucks vs. Heat Over/Under Stats (Regular Season)